By train the journey from Hua Hin to Bangkok is scheduled to take from 4 to 5 hours depending upon which train service you use.

 Train Times from Hua Hin to Bangkok

-There are 11 daily train services from Hua Hin to Bangkok.
+There are currently 9 train services a day from Hua Hin to Bangkok.

 Buy Tickets from Hua Hin to Bangkok